Dre Campbell Farm

 Female braconid wasps lay eggs inside the host insect pests.
 As these parasitic wasps emerge into the larval stage, they begin to feed inside the host [1].

 When ready to pupate, the larvae chew their way out of the host pest and make tiny silk cocoons on its exoskeleton.
+These cocoons resemble fluffy grains of white rice at this time.

-These cocoons look very much like fluffy grains of white rice at this time.
 Additionally, they are often visible as tiny white clusters that resemble insect eggs along the back and sides of the host insect.

 Eventually, the host dies as the wasps break out of their cocoons and emerge as tiny adult wasps.
 Adult braconid wasps eat pollen and drink nectar, reproduce, and continue the cycle of parasitizing pests.

-Braconid Wasps Benefits to the Garden
+Benefits to the Garden

 Some attack cabbage butterflies; others target wood-boring insects.
 Adults will attack these creatures.
 However, their most beneficial purpose is to produce eggs and larvae to weaken or kill garden pests.

-How Do They Kill Their Hosts?
+How Do Braconid Wasps Kill Their Hosts?

 In a season, a braconid female wasp can lay anything from 50 to 200 eggs.
 Moreover, Aphidius colemani can produce even more eggs inside young aphids.

-The wasps may deposit their eggs in the eggs of insect pests.
 These pest eggs are unlikely to hatch, and if they do, they will be too weakened to thrive.
-Other times and/or other types of braconids will deposit their eggs inside pests, where the hatched larvae will feed off them.
+Other times and/or other types of braconids will deposit their eggs inside pests, where the hatched larvae will feed on them.

 The result is the same: the host will eventually die without causing too much damage to crops or reproducing.

 Moreover, some Braconidae carry another weapon in their armory: a polydnavirus injected into the host pest [2].
-This type of virus has no negative effects on the host.
+This type of virus has no adverse effects on the host.
 However, it prevents its immune system from destroying the invading wasps’ offspring.

 Do They Sting?